dmosorast/burler/README.md

     # Do sync...
 ```

-### Client Library
+## Client Library

-In order to extract data from a source, many taps use a Client library.
-Specifying a function that will create a client library object will add it to the tap and pass it into the places where it's needed.
+In order to extract data from a source, many taps use a Client library (either custom, or written by a third party... fourth party in this case?).
+Decorating a function that creates a client library object in this manner will add it to the tap and pass it into the places where it's needed.

-***Note:*** This library currently does not need to ascribe to implement any special methods.
+***Note:*** This client object currently does not need to ascribe to any patterns or implement any special methods.
 It's just an object that is made available by the framework, and can be any object.

 ```python
 @tap.create_client